How to Press Charges on Someone for Theft

 Reporting the Theft

-After gathering your evidence, the next step is to report the theft to the proper authorities.
-You might wonder, “Who do I talk to?”
-Here’s what to know.
+After carefully gathering your evidence, the next and crucial step is to report the theft to the appropriate authorities.
+You might wonder, “Who exactly should I contact?”
+Below is the essential information you need to know:

 Contacting Law Enforcement